Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 		Intrusion detection and prevention.
 Stop known attacks/threats.

 <h3> Zeek Architecture </h3>
 Zeek has two primary layers; "Event Engine" and "Policy Script Interpreter".
 The event engine layer is where the packets are processed; it is called the event core and is responsible for describing the even without focusing on event details.
+It is where the packages are divided into parts such as source and destination addresses, protocol identification, session analysis and file extraction.
+The policy script interpreter layer is where the semantic analysis is conducted.